 Ensure you have the correct comb attachment for the desired length.

-The ideal starting point to cut hair with clippers is the base of the head and work up towards the top of the head.
+The ideal starting point to cut hair with clippers is from the base of the head, and work up towards the top.

 Tilt the head forward slightly and rest the clippers on the back of the head.

 Turn on the clippers and apply firm pressure and start moving up towards the top.

 You should have a firm grip on the clipper – you don’t want to drop it and damage it.